A SILVICULTURE STRATEGY FOR THE CCF

-Given that the Community Forest area has been very heavily harvested in the past and that the remaining potentially operable timber is very scattered and mixed in quality, silvicultural activities will need to be very site specific and tailored to conditions on the ground.
-Consequently, this strategy should be considered as a strategic framework, not as a prescription.
-Also given that some elements of the this Silviculture Strategy are innovative for the Community Forest area, an adaptive approach including monitoring will be necessary to ensure that required changes are made as necessary to ensure that the strategy meets the Community Forest objectives.
-Even so, the following broad strategies will be followed:
+Given that the CCF was very heavily harvested in the past and that the remaining potentially operable timber is very scattered and mixed in quality, silvicultural activities will need to be very site specific and tailored to conditions on the ground.
+Consequently, this strategy is considered as a strategic framework, not as a prescription.
+Also given that some elements of the the Silviculture Strategy are innovative for the Community Forest area, an adaptive approach including monitoring will be necessary to ensure that required changes are made as necessary to ensure that the strategy meets the CCF objectives.
+The objectives are as follows:

 Maintaining and restoring ecosystems and habitats:

 The primary objective of the Silviculture Strategy will be to promote healthy forests – forests that have an appropriate range of stand structures and seral stages (age-classes) across the landscape.
 Stand structure targets include adequate provisions for wildlife trees and coarse woody debris.
 Historically, cycles of natural disturbances have shaped the structure and age-class distribution of local forests.
 Local flora and fauna have evolved to depend on and coexist with this range of natural variability.
 Subject to the protection of visual quality values, the silvicultural strategy will focus on emulating this pattern of disturbance.The Silviculture Strategy will also be site specific and responsive to the range of local climate and other site factors such as soil moisture regimes that drive disturbance regimes and ecosystem functions.